Aziz-Ibrahim/math4kids/README.md

 ### Jest Unit Testing

-The following Jest tests were created to ensure the correctness of key functions:
+The following Jest tests were created to ensure the correctness of key functions, more detailes on jest testing can be found [here](assets/js/test/game.test.js)

 #### 1. **Dropdown Menu Tests**